Lidar Draw Mode

 Color by (Other Attribute) — If lidar data contains Extended Variable Length Records, they will be read as attributes.
 Lidar can be colored by any of these, and the name of the draw mode will match the name of the attribute.

 The following Lidar Draw modes are available only if the point cloud has the relevant attributes.
-Segmentation related attributes will be added to a layer
+Segmentation can be user to calculate these attributes and will automatically add related attributes to a layer.

 Color by Normal (Abs Vector) — Colors lidar by the direction that is perpendicular to a local plane for each neighborhood of points (neighborhood size is set by resolution.)
 The absolute values of the x, y, and z coordinates representing the normal vector are converted into red, green, and blue (RGB)values.